 2004 - Two of the coaching staff left the club.
 Sammy Lee took up a position as a full-time National Coach at the FA, with goalkeeping coach Joe Corrigan also moving on, ending up at West Bromwich Albion.

 1988 - Catalan centre-back Miki Roqué was born in Tremp.
-He was part of the victorious FA Youth Cup winning side in 2005 and made his senior debut in our Champions League defeat at Galatasaray in December 2006, but was released in June 2009 after spending much of his time out on loan.
-He sadly died in June 2012, aged just 23.
+He was part of the victorious FA Youth Cup winning side in 2005 and made his senior debut in our Champions League defeat at Galatasaray in December 2006.
+He was released in June 2009 after spending much of his time out on loan, sadly dying in June 2012, aged just 23.

 1980 - Patrice Luzi was born in Ajaccio.
 He signed on a free transfer from Monaco in July 2002, but made just one first-team appearance, as a substitute for the injured Jerzy Dudek in our long overdue League win at Chelsea in January 2004, leaving the club after three years in the reserves.